Tec4Sho/check-file/README.md

 [batcat](https://github.com/sharkdp/bat) linux packages development tools using their custom settings.

 - `.github/workflow/Check-File-Action.yml`

   - Example template to run checks locally on your repository files located in the required path for running github workflow actions.

+  - Fork this repo to run error checking of your cloned repository files locally using our custom workflow template.
+Add one or two repositories for file searches and checking.

 #### Checkmake Info :